-In 2023, Mattel executed other cost savings actions not included in the OFG program or the OPG program to streamline its organizational structure.
-In connection with these actions, Mattel recorded severance expense of \$3.4 million within other selling and administrative expenses in the consolidated statement of operations.
+During 2023, Mattel executed actions to further streamline its organizational structure that were not included in the OFG program.
+In connection with these actions, Mattel recorded severance charges of \$3.4 million within other selling and administrative expenses in the consolidated statement of operations.